4 Reasons Your Underarms Look Dark

-If you have dark underarm hair, it’s rightful to assume that shaving thick, coarse hair could help make your underarms appear less dark.
-But if you’re shaving too frequently or improperly, it could be causing the skin under your armpits to look darker than the skin around it.
+If you shave too frequently or improperly, it could be causing the skin under your armpits to look darker than the skin around it.
 “You may have more pigment under the arms than in other areas because of chronic, low-grade inflammation caused by rubbing or shaving,” says Dr. Zeichner.
-What’s more, since shaving doesn’t remove the entire hair follicle, it could leave behind what appears to be a darker cast on the skin due to the hair sitting right below the surface of the skin could also be causing a dark cast.
+Because shaving doesn’t remove the entire hair follicle, the hair sitting below the surface of the skin could also be causing a dark cast.
 To get a clean shave and to avoid irritation, shave with water and a non-irritating shave gel like the Oui the People Sugarcoat Shave Gel-to-Milk.

-“Moisturizers that contain ingredients like lactic acid can both hydrate and help exfoliate the surface skin cells that give a dark appearance,” Dr. Zeichner advises.
+“Moisturizers that contain ingredients like lactic acid can both hydrate and help exfoliate the surface skin cells that give a dark appearance,” Dr. Zeichner says.
 If you prefer mechanical exfoliation, reach for a gentle body scrub and apply it to your underarms in gentle circular motions.
 Try the Kiehl’s Gently Exfoliating Body Scrub.